moda20/todoList/README.md

 - Docker
 - docker-compose

+before launching :

+- You should change the local database volume that acts as a physical storage for the mongodb. you can do this by editing the `docker-compose.yml` and changing the default directory "/Users/mac/mongodb/database" to a writable directory on your testing machine.

 to launch :

 ```bash
 $ cd todoListBackEndServer
 $ docker-compose up
 ```

+once both containers are up and running,

 #### Traditional install and run